 Welcome to the College of Education

-We have been working hard to prepare a program for your studies that combines quality instruction with opportunities for deep understanding of teaching and learning in Canadian schools and classrooms.
-We are very pleased that the departments of Curriculum Studies and Educational Administration in the College have offered their expertise over the first four weeks of your stay; and that our two local school divisions are so willing to share their schools, teachers, and students with you in mid-September.
+We have been working hard to prepare a program for your studies that combines quality instruction with opportunities for deeper understanding of teaching and learning in Canadian schools and classrooms.
+We are very pleased that the departments of Curriculum Studies, Educational Psychology and Special Education, and Educational Administration in the College have offered their expertise over the first eight weeks of your stay; and that our three local school divisions are so willing to share their schools, teachers, and students with you in mid-September.
 We very sincerely hope that you will take advantage of these learning environments, building on your own experiences at Capital Normal University.

-Our shared goal with our colleagues at Capital Normal is to facilitate the preparation of exceptional teachers, flush with many and varied tools that support the learning needs of all children.
-We believe your participation in this International Teacher Development Program will advance your competence, skill, and experience as a teacher.
+Our shared goal with our colleagues at CNU is to facilitate the preparation of exceptional teachers, flush with many and varied tools that support the learning needs of all children.
+We believe your participation in this Internationally Educated Teacher Cohort Program will advance your competence, skill, and experience as a teacher.
 We hope that throughout your future career, you will look back fondly on the time you spent in Saskatoon at the University of Saskatchewan—incorporating insights and methods learned here, in support of your practice as a strong teacher.

-A special thank-you to our instructors Dr Wilson and Ms Campbell-Chudoba, Ms Robertson in the Associate Dean's Office, Mr Doell and his team in Registrarial Services, Ms Mattola and her team in ISSAC, Dr Lee and Ms Tang from the International Office, and Ms Prowse and the dedicated team from SELU for their day-to-day support for your stay.
+A special thank-you to our instructors; Mr Doell and his team in Registrarial Services; Ms Mattola and her team in ISSAC; Dr Lee and Ms Tang from the International Office; and Ms Prowse, Ms Stanviloff, Mr Bradshaw, Ms Laprairie and the dedicated team from SELU for their day-to-day support for your stay.